OSUSecLab/scriptshield/README.md

 ## Compiling
 - Compiling musl libc. musl libc is under src/musl-sgx.
 Following the instruction to compile musl libc first before compiling sample.
-- Compiling the dependencies for each interpreter.
+- In each Sample, just run make command which will compile the dependencies for each interpreter and sgx program.
-- Compiling SGX program.
+- For each interpreter, the dependent libs are listed under libs.
 ## Running

-##
+- Simply run the program with input ad the script you are going to run.